 An XOR gate is crucial for building ALU’s (arithmetic logic units), especially ones that can add and subtract.
 The XOR had to be built by first converting an XOR gate to NOR logic, then building the individual components and hooking them together.
 This ended up as an addition of two gates to the AND gate.

 The XOR gate above uses 3 NOR gates and 2 NOT’s.
-Here’s a more detailed schematic.
+Here’s a more detailed circuit diagram.

 Combining the gates